SharePoint/sp-dev-docs/docs/declarative-customization/view-formatting.md

 For list & compact list layout, `hideSelection` only takes effect when there's a `rowFormatter` element specified.
 If no `rowFormatter` is specified, then `hideSelection` is ignored.

+### fillHorizontally

+Optional element.
+Specifies whether the cards in the row should be stretched horizontally to fill the row. `false` is the default behavior (meaning cards in a row are stacked without resizing until they overflow). `true` means cards in the row are stretched horizontally only if necessary to fill the row.
+Only valid for 'Gallery' layout.

 ### hideColumnHeader

 Optional element.
 Specifies whether the column headers in the view are hidden or not. `false` is the default behavior inside a list view (meaning column headers will be visible). `true` means that the view will not display column headers.
 Only valid for 'List' and 'Compact List' layouts.